rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen. ^0321

 I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, ^0401

 with all humility and gentleness, with patience, bearing with one another in love, ^0402

 eager to maintain the unity of the Spirit in the bond of peace. ^0403

-There is one body and one Spirit —just as you were called to the one hope that belongs to your call — ^0404
+There is one body and one Spirit--just as you were called to the one hope that belongs to your call-- ^0404

 one Lord, one faith, one baptism, ^0405

 one God and Father of all, who is over all and through all and in all. ^0406

-But grace was given to each one of us according to the measure of Christ’s gift. ^0407
+But grace was given to each one of us according to the measure of Christ's gift. ^0407

 Therefore it says, When he ascended on high he led a host of captives, and he gave gifts to men. ^0408

-( In saying, He ascended, what does it mean but that he had also descended into the lower regions, the earth? ^0409
+(In saying, He ascended, what does it mean but that he had also descended into the lower parts of the earth? ^0409

-He who descended is the one who also ascended far above all the heavens, that he might fill all things .) ^0410
+He who descended is the one who also ascended far above all the heavens, that he might fill all things.) ^0410

-And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, ^0411
+And he gave the apostles, the prophets, the evangelists, the pastors and teachers, ^0411

 to equip the saints for the work of ministry, for building up the body of Christ, ^0412